How Long Do Roofs Last in Wisconsin?

 Yes.

 Even moderate hail can weaken shingles without immediately causing visible leaks.
 Over time, hail bruising leads to granule loss and reduced waterproofing protection.
 For roofs that are 10+ years old, hail often accelerates the need for replacement.
+Insurance companies approve hail related claims for a reason.
+Contacting a local experienced contractor is always the best first move when it comes to wondering if your roof has hail damage.

 In many cases, hail damage combined with roof age is what qualifies homeowners for insurance replacement.
+Not all old roofs are denied.

 Signs Your Roof May Be Near the End of Its Lifespan